JohnCselcuk/JohnCselcuk/README.md

 - 🌱 I’m currently learning eveything :)...
 - 💞️ I’m looking to collaborate with other content creator
 - 2021-2022 Goals: To complete UNC Data Analytics Boot camp
-- Fun fact: I love soccer, ride bycycle and BBQ
+- Fun fact: I love soccer, ride bicycle and BBQ

 ### 📫 How to reach me ...